Marlins vs. Reds Player Props Betting Odds

-Player prop betting options for Luis Arraez, Spencer Steer and others are available in the Miami Marlins-Cincinnati Reds matchup at Great American Ball Park on Monday, starting at 6:40 PM ET.
+Sportsbooks have listed player props for Luis Arraez, Spencer Steer and others when the Miami Marlins visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!